arnaupujol/malaria_relatedness_importation/README.md

 - dcifer
 - tidyverse

-To install them, first install R4.2.3 and RStudio:
+To install them, first install R4.2.3 and RStudio.
+Then, open RStudio and run the following commands:
-`conda install -c conda-forge r-base=4.2.3`
-`conda install -c r rstudio`

-Open RStudio and run the following commands:
 `install.packages("tidyverse")`
 `install.packages("dcifer")`
 Alternatively, you can run this other command to install dcifer: